-Bring the Elephant Home is an active and innovative elephant research and conservation organisation that mainly works with volunteers.
-There is a lot of work to do for our various projects around the world, and we need help to realize our plans!
+Bring The Elephant Home is an active and innovative elephant research and conservation organisation that works with local community members, researchers and volunteers.
+Our various projects in Thailand and South Africa can always use support!
+Join us as a volunteer!
 More info: [email protected]

 Meet our team